 7 Reasons Divorce Feels Like a Death

-Divorce can be compared to how it feels when a close friend or a loved one dies.
-Even if you wanted the divorce, you'll still grieve many different levels.
+Divorce often carries the same type of feeling as when a close friend or a loved one dies.
+Even if you wanted the divorce, you'd still grieve many different levels.
 I have experienced this personally, having gone through a marriage dissolution in 2013 and subsequent marriage to someone new.
 This list represents my personal experiences and how I worked to accept, understand, or overcome each one.

 1. You'll Mourn Even If You Didn't Intend To

-During the process of divorce or dissolution of marriage, some key comforts and familiarities are lost:
+During the process of divorce or dissolution of marriage, some crucial comforts and familiarities become lost: